mdvanes/tubestarjs/README.md

 ![Screenshot](screenshot.png "Screenshot")

 ## TODO

+- prevent the blinking of markers on each update
-- use fppts / RxJS observable
+- use fp-ts / RxJS observable